sql-formatter-org/sql-formatter-vscode/README.md

 - `logicalOperatorNewline`: Whether to break before or after AND and OR

-- `tabulateAlias`: Whether to right-align aliases to the longest line in the SELECT clause

-- `commaPosition`: Where to place commas for SELECT and GROUP BY clauses

 - `expressionWidth`: Number of characters allowed in each line before breaking

 - `linesBetweenQueries`: How many newlines to place between each query / statement